Sex Offenses

 Successful Outcomes

-Our client was acquitted in under an hour after a week-long trial on three counts of 1st Degree Sexual Assault of a Child under 12.
+Our client was acquitted in under an hour after a week-long trial on three counts of 1st Degree Sexual Assault of a Child after Nelson showed that assault did not occur.

 What Is Sexual Assault?